reflectoring/reflectoring.github.io/_posts/2021-01-22-x-ways-to-write-meaningful-commit-messages.md

 >
 >add test scenario of user with zero credit
 >
->Payment-145 (or you can use the URL)
+>Payment-145 (or we can use the URL)

 #### Commit message 3
-You can even mix the type and description and write the message like this:
+We can even mix the type and description and write the message like this:
 >
 >Fix typo in tutorial
 >